 - Waking Up: A Guide to Spirituality Without Religion by Sam Harris.
 This whole book is golden and is actually my favourite non-fiction book of all time.
 I reread it every 6 months or so.
 Sam presents the science behind meditation, what he learnt from mystics and gurus he met on his journey, and how we can use mindfulness in our day to day life.
 I recommend you read it while using his Waking Up meditation app.

 - Inner Engineering: A Yogis Guide to Joy by Sadhguru.
 This book has some pretty good advice about mindfulness and meditation but Sadhguru tends to lean towards teaching some version of Vedanta (pop Vedanta as someone called it) and it can get pretty unscientific, so if you are not able to detach good advice from hardcore spirituality then I wouldn’t recommend it.
 If reading books is too much then you should watch his videos on YouTube.
-He is pretty funny actually and has some amazing advice.
+He is pretty funny actually and you can listen to it while doing chores.

 - Mindfulness: A Practical Guide to Awakening by Joseph Goldstein.
 While reading this wonderful book on the topic of meditation, mindfulness and Buddhism, I felt like I reached some type of big realization about life.
 Joseph beautifully presents the case for why being mindful matters and what Buddha taught us about it.
 If you are interested in Buddhism but don’t want to get too religious then read this book and enjoy the journey Joseph will take you on.